mtitus83/MMM-Starlight/README.md

 A MagicMirror² module that displays daily, weekly, monthly, or yearly horoscopes for specified zodiac signs.

+## Disclaimer

+**IMPORTANT**: This MagicMirror² module was created by an AI assistant and is not officially supported or maintained by a human developer.
+Use at your own risk.
+While efforts have been made to ensure its functionality, there may be unforeseen issues or limitations.
+If you encounter any problems, feel free to contribute to its improvement, but please note that there is no official support channel for this module.

 ## Installation

 1. Navigate to your MagicMirror's `modules` folder: